ttencate/sf2github/README.md

 If you are using two factor authentication you will not be able to use your password and you'll get errors from the GitHub API about needing a OTP.
-The easiest way to handle this is to do goto your profile, under Applications you will find Personal access tokens.
+The easiest way to handle this is to go to your profile and under Applications you will find Personal access tokens.
 There you can generate a new token that you will use for a password here.
 Once you're done with the import you should delete the token to reduce the chances that someone can